Israeli Military Shoots Down Rockets Fired From Gaza Strip - IDF

+The rockets were "successfully intercepted," the IDF said in a tweet.
+A third rocket fired at Israel from the Gaza Strip was also confirmed by the country's military, which said that remnants of that rocket landed in the Eshkol Regional Council, an area in the northwest part of Israel's Southern District.

-Residents in southern Israel were alerted to a siren indicating rockets were on their way, according to social media users, specifically in the town of Sderot.
+Residents in southern Israel were alerted to the first rockets by a siren, according to social media users, specifically in the town of Sderot.

 BREAKING: At least rockets were fired from the Gaza strip into southern Israel, 2 were intercepted by the Iron Dome battery pic.twitter.com/Aui2xB7Etf— News_Executive (@News_Executive) December 13, 2017

-Israel's Iron Dome missile and rocket defense shield has proved formidable against incoming attacks.
+Israel's Iron Dome missile and rocket defense shield has proven formidable against incoming attacks.

 UPDATE: At total of 4 rockets were fired from the Gaza strip into southern Israel, 2 were intercepted by the Iron Dome battery and 2 landed in open fields, a number of people treated for shock pic.twitter.com/bAW01LSvUP— News_Executive (@News_Executive) December 13, 2017